creativenucleus/jamuary-2025-www/content/blog/4-sin-and-cos.md

 `v = 50 + S(whatever) * 50`

-TIC-80's graphics interface is very forgiving of fractional values, so this means we usually don't have to worry about sending the result from `sin` directly into drawing functions for pixel positions or colour indices.
+TIC-80's graphics interface is very forgiving of fractional values, so this means we usually don't have to worry when we send the result from `sin` directly into drawing functions for pixel positions or colour indices.

 (Note: Some operations are a bit more picky, - such as the bitwise operators [e.g. `&`, `|`, `<<`, `>>`].
 If you encounter errors from one of those, `value//1` is a handy way to knock the fractional part on a value away into the dust).